danny-fla/Python-Roulette/README.md

 8. To add support for dependencies, click on "Add Buildpack".
 9. Add Python as the first dependency, followed by Node.js.
 10. Select "Manual Deployment" to manually deploy from your branch.
-Althernatively, you can select "Enable Automatic Deploy" to automatically project your project when you push a new commit.
+Alternatively, you can select "Enable Automatic Deploy" to automatically project your project when you push a new commit.
 11. After completing the above steps, your Heroku app will need two files for successful deployment: requirements.txt and Procfile.
-12. Install the project's requirements by running the following command: pip insttall -r requirments.txt
+12. Install the project's requirements by running the following command: pip install -r requirments.txt

 By following these steps, you can deploy the Python Roulette application on Heroku and make it accessible to users.